stolostron/rhacm-docs/_pages/vale_overview.md

 ### Prerequisite

-- You must have the latest Asciidoctor installed
+- You must have the latest Asciidoctor installed.

     **Tip:** You can check which Asciidoctor version is installed by running the following command: